jasonlam510/AutoCRN_Chrome/README.md

 - Auto refresh at an exact time
 - Retry when page load time > 5s (not sure whether it works)

-# Todo
+# Todo, or may never do

 - Audo add to waitlist
+- Disable the extension if ES6 support is not detected
+- Check for update

 # Remarks

 - **Please read and understand the regulations and restrictions of ARRO**, and consider whether it's appropriate before you actually use it.
-- The developer is not responsible for any possible consequence.
+- The project is experimental and unstable.
+The developer is not responsible for any possible consequence.